paolobasso99/polimi_recordings_downloader/readme.md

 This command supports only downloading one course at the time.

 Some steps are required:
 1. With your browser [open Webex](https://politecnicomilano.webex.com/webappng/sites/politecnicomilano/dashboard?siteurl=politecnicomilano) and login.
-From the browser copy the `ticket` cookie value and set it using: `python prd set-cookie ticket "{COOKIE_VALUE}"`.
+From the browser copy the `ticket` cookie value and set it using: `python -m prd set-cookie ticket "{COOKIE_VALUE}"`.
-2. Run `python prd txt --course="My beutiful course" --academic-year="2021-22" {TXT_FILE}`.
+2. Run `python -m prd txt --course="My beutiful course" --academic-year="2021-22" {TXT_FILE}`.

 ### GUIDE 3: Download from Webeep "Recordings" page
 This mode parses a "Recordings" page where the professor links the recordings.

 Some steps are required:
 1. With your browser [open Webeep](https://webeep.polimi.it).
-From the browser copy the `MoodleSession` cookie value and set it using: `python prd set-cookie MoodleSession "{COOKIE_VALUE}"`.
+From the browser copy the `MoodleSession` cookie value and set it using: `python -m prd set-cookie MoodleSession "{COOKIE_VALUE}"`.
 2. With your browser [open Webex](https://politecnicomilano.webex.com/webappng/sites/politecnicomilano/dashboard?siteurl=politecnicomilano) and login.
-From the browser copy the `ticket` cookie value and set it using: `python prd set-cookie ticket "{COOKIE_VALUE}"`.
+From the browser copy the `ticket` cookie value and set it using: `python -m prd set-cookie ticket "{COOKIE_VALUE}"`.
 3. With your browser navigare to the Webeep recordings section and copy the url of the page.
-4. Run `python prd webeep --academic-year="2021-22" {WEBEEP_URL}`.
+4. Run `python -m prd webeep --academic-year="2021-22" {WEBEEP_URL}`.

 ### GUIDE 4: Download from webpage url
 This mode parses an URL to a public (i.e. without authentication) HTML page where the professor links directly the recordings.